Through our partnership with IU Health, Ball State University is providing free virtual COVID-19 screenings to our faculty, staff and students.

 Positive test results will be shared with the Indiana State Department of Health and Ball State University to engage in contact tracing.

-If you are screened and testing is recommended, you will be instructed to isolate.
+Students who are screened and testing is recommended will be instructed to isolate.
 You must immediately notify the hall staff who will make arrangements for isolation housing.

 If you do not live in the residence halls, you are expected to quarantine or isolate at your current place of residence.
 If returning to a permanent place of residence is a better option, you should consider using that option.